-Pediatric cardiologists can often understand the structure of the heart by using non-invasive imaging tests like ultrasound (echocardiography) and cardiac MRI.
+Pediatric cardiologists can often understand the structure of the heart by using noninvasive imaging tests, including ultrasound (echocardiography) and cardiac MRI.
 In some cases, certain parts of the heart are better seen using cardiac catheterization.

-We use cardiac catheterization to accurately measure how well your child's heart is pumping, how much blood is flowing and whether there is any evidence of scar tissue in the heart.
+We use cardiac catheterization to accurately measure how well your child's heart is pumping and how much blood is flowing, and to discover any evidence of scar tissue in the heart.
 We perform cardiac catheterization on newborns, infants, children and young adults.

-During cardiac catheterization, we thread long, flexible tubes, called catheters, up through your child's large blood vessels and into the heart.
-These catheters allow us to measure pressures and draw blood samples.
+During cardiac catheterization, we thread a long, thin, flexible tube, called a catheter, through your child's large blood vessels and into the heart.
+The catheter allows us to measure pressures and draw blood samples.
 We use these measurements to determine how blood is flowing to different parts of your child's body.
-Sometimes we perform an angiogram by injecting X-ray dye through the catheters so that we can see important anatomic details of your child's heart.
+Sometimes we perform an angiogram by injecting X-ray dye through the catheter so that we can see important anatomic details of your child's heart.